Economic ethics: Middle Ages

-Religion was at the core of economic life during the Middle Ages, hence the theologians of the time used inference from their respective ethical teachings to answer economic questions and achieve economic objectives.
-This was the approach also adopted by philosophers during the Age of Enlightenment.
-The Roman Catholic Church altered its doctrinal interpretation of the validity of marriage to, amongst alternate motivations, prevent competition from threatening its monopolistic market position.
-Usury was seen as an ethical issue in the Church, with justice having added value in comparison to economic efficiency.
-The transition from an agrarian lifestyle to money-based commerce in Israel led to the adoption of interest in lending and borrowing, as it was not directly prohibited in the Torah, under the ideal "that your brother may live with you."
+Religion was at the core of economic life during the Middle Ages; hence the theologians of the time used inferences from their respective ethical teachings to answer economic questions and achieve economic objectives.
+This approach was also adopted by philosophers during the Age of Enlightenment.
+The Roman Catholic Church altered its doctrinal interpretation of the validity of marriage, among other motivations, to prevent competition from threatening its monopolistic market position.
+Usury or loans with high interest was seen as an ethical issue in the Church, with justice being valued above economic efficiency.

+The transition from an agrarian lifestyle to monetary commerce in Israel led to the adoption of interest in lending and borrowing, as it was not directly prohibited in the Torah, under the ideal "that your brother may live with you."

 Economic development in the Middle Ages was contingent on the ethical practices of merchants, founded by the transformation in how medieval society understood the economics of property and ownership.
 Islam supported this anti-ascetic ethic in the role of merchants, given its teaching that salvation derives from moderation rather than abstinence in such affairs.

 Classical economics

-The Labour Theory of Value holds that labour is the source of all economic value, which was the viewpoint of David Ricardo, Adam Smith, and other classical economists.
-The distinction between "wage-slaves" and "proper slaves" in this theory, with both being viewed as commodities, is founded on the moral principle that wage-slaves voluntarily offer their privately owned labour-power to a buyer for a bargained price, while proper slaves, according to Karl Marx, have no such rights.
+The Labour Theory of Value holds that labour is the source of all economic value.
+The distinction between "wage slaves" and "proper slaves" in this theory, with both being viewed as commodities, is founded on the moral principle that wage slaves voluntarily offer their privately owned labour power to a buyer for a bargained price, while proper slaves, according to Karl Marx, have no such rights.

 Mercantilism, although advocated by classical economics, is regarded as ethically ambiguous in academic literature.
-Adam Smith noted that the national economic policy favoured the interests of producers at the expense of consumers since domestically produced goods were subject to high inflation.
-The competition between domestic households and foreign speculators also led to an unfavourable balance of trades, i.e. increasing current account deficits on the balance of payments.
+Adam Smith, author of the Labour Theory of Value, noted that the national economic policy favoured the interests of producers at the expense of consumers since domestically produced goods were subject to high inflation.
+The competition between domestic households and foreign speculators also led to an unfavourable balance of trade, i.e. increasing current account deficits on the balance of payments.

 Writers and commentators of the time employed Aristotle's ethical counsel to solve this economic dilemma.